-“I put in a complete offer, and I might not get the house. “
+“I made a complete offer and might not get the house. “

 Five Things to Help in a Seller’s Market: